makyo/makyo.ink/content/post/fiction/please-look-up.md

 And now, I realize, my feet no longer touch the ground.
 That is the final evidence.
 My claws no longer dent the dirt that is half mud, half stone.
 My pads crunch against some more numinous trail now, something less tangible and more real than the anchoring earth below.

-I am inches off the ground, now.
+I am inches off the ground now.
 How long until I am feet off the ground?
 How long until, as I perpetually look down to the dirt and rocks and roots, I am able to measure my distance to the ground in multiples of me?
 How long until I, too, walk at the level of the treetops?

 Why bother thinking about this, though?
 Why try and understand?
 What is there to do about it but wait until some poor fool looks up to the heavens and sees a lonely ghost, meets my eyes, and lets me weep in pain and relief and pity?